marcusoftnet/marcusoftnet.github.io/_posts/2025-08-08-flow-is-sacred.md

 - **Communicate proactively.** If something does block flow, make sure the team knows quickly so it gets fixed without unnecessary delays.

 - **Challenge your process often.** Ask yourself and your team: *Is this step helping flow, or hurting it?* If it hurts, what can we do differently?
+Perfect theme for a quick retrospective; where are we waiting the most?

 Flow is not just a buzzword or a fancy Lean concept — it’s the lifeblood of productive, happy teams and satisfied users.
 Protect it like the sacred thing it is.

----

-What do you think?
-Should I help you polish this section more, or perhaps add a short story or example from your experience to illustrate any of these points?